 The Dedalus Press page on Submittable.com includes simple instructions for submitting work (10 to 20 pages of poems), as well as a simple form that asks for basic biographical and bibliographical material.
 Some of the fields in that form are mandatory, so that it is not possible to submit without first completing them.
 Note: The form is available only when we are in the open submission period specified above.)
 Submittable.com is free to use.

 - Always ensure you keep a copy of work submitted as we cannot be held responsible for any manuscript or other material which goes astray or is inadvertently misplaced.

 - Always include sufficient return postage and a self-addressed envelope, together with a short covering letter giving details of previous publications, if any.
 If you do not require return of your manuscript, please make this clear in your covering letter and include only sufficient postage for a response letter or an email address.

 - Submit only typewritten manuscripts, one side of a standard white A4 or similar page only: handwritten work, or work submitted by email, WILL NOT be considered and will be returned unread/deleted.

-- Please do not send a complete, book-length manuscript: 6-8 pages of poetry will be sufficient for us to decide if we would like to see more.
+- Please do not send a complete, book-length manuscript: a maximum of 20 pages of poetry will be sufficient for us to decide if we would like to see more.
 This will also, of course, reduce the cost of submission for you.
 Bearing in mind that we do not read unsolicited work throughout the year, expect a response time of up to 3 months, and please resist contacting us to inquire about a submitted manuscript before that time elapses.

 - If in doubt about the best time to send work, why not write to us first.
 Due care and attention will be given to all work submitted in accordance with these guidelines.